 In 2021, we expect to face more challenges from the comprehensive reform.
 We have pro-actively made plans and taken steps to cope with the challenge.
 One is customer operation.
 We have set up the Centre of Individual Customers to shift away from a product-centered approach towards a customer-oriented mode.
 So far we have delivered some tangible results.
 The penetration of up-sell reached a high level.
 Second is digital platforms.
-We made full use of new technologies to establish a digitalized business operation platform to obtain insights into customer needs and achieve precision in marketing.
-On this front, after one year of effort, we have achieved a lot in on-line operation, customer insights and customer needs mining.
-Third is centralized operation.
-We are now proceeding with a Transformation 2.0 project on centralized operation.
+We made full use of new technologies to establish a digitalised business operation platform to obtain insights into customer needs and achieve precision in marketing.
+On this front, after one year of effort, we have achieved a lot in on-line operation.
+We are now proceeding with a Transformation 2.0 project on centralised operation.
 Transformation 1.0 was successfully completed.
 The current project adopts a systematic instead of a fragmented approach, and focuses more on on-line than off-line centralization.
 Our target is to emulate world top-notch operational systems.
 Fourth is customer service, which we believe is ultimately the central value proposition of insurance.

-We have re-engineered the system of business operation along the customer dimension, stepped up efforts in customer service allocation, customer experience and development of services and products.
-We hope this would drive the progress of CPIC Service, and help us realize high-quality development of auto insurance amid a challenging market environment.
+We have re-engineered the system of business operation along the customer dimension, stepped up effort in customer service allocation, customer experience and development of services and products.
+We hope this would drive the progress of CPIC Service, and help us realise high-quality development of auto insurance amid a challenging market environment.